Menu

 • Quality Management Tools

-Statistical Process Control helps organizations apply statistical methods to process monitoring and control.
-Organizations can better identify variations and implement continuous improvement techniques to increase product quality and reduce waste.
-The course provides an overview of statistical process control and a math refresher.
-Topics include terminology, chart types, calculating control limits, special cause variation versus natural variation, actual data issues, specific charts and practices, and process capability analysis.
-Learning Objectives By the end of this training, you will be able to: Explain statistical process control.
-Apply statistical methods to process control.
-Use objective analysis to make quality improvement decisions.
-Develop and analyze process-appropriate charts.
-Who Should Attend Any person new to or currently involved with process monitoring and control will benefit from this course.
+8D Problem Solving covers all aspects of using 8D methodology to contain, solve, and eliminate problems.
+The course introduces 8D problem solving, including AS13000 requirements and a process and reporting system focusing on product quality.
+The 8D structure is covered step by step: contain the event, form the team, identify the problem, contain the problem, identify root causes, identify corrective actions, implement actions, take preventive actions, and recognize the team.
+Learning Objectives By the end of this training, you will be able to: Explain each step of the 8D problem solving process.
+Complete 8D reports at all stages of the process.
+Satisfy the “qualified practitioner” requirement of AS13000.
+Who Should Attend Any person new to or currently involved with 8D problem solving will benefit from this course.
 Course Delivery Courses are created by industry-specific subject matter experts.
 PRI instructors have years of industry and auditing experience with an established background in the subjects they teach.
 In Person Instructor Led Courses are taught on site by well-qualified, experienced PRI instructors.
 Virtual Instructor Led Online training sessions are taught live by PRI instructors.
+“After taking this course I feel I am more equipped and confident to take my job to the next level.”
 This course has been developed and delivered by the Performance Review Institute (PRI) are pre-qualified by Probitas Authentication as meeting the AS9104/3A Continuing Professional Development requirements for AS9100, AS9110, and AS9120 auditor re-authentication.

 • Quality Management Tools

-Nadcap and Quality for Procurement explains the various quality functions required by AS/EN/JISQ 9100 and Nadcap related to procurement.
-The course provides overviews of aerospace quality, Nadcap, contract review, and outsourcing.
-Also covered are failure modes and effects analysis (FMEA), internal and Nadcap audit preparation, Root Cause Corrective Action (RCCA), and problem-solving tools.
-Learning Objectives By the end of this training, you will be able to: Explain the different procurement-related advanced functions required by a high-profile quality environment.
-Relate the different procurement-related advanced functions to your work environment.
-Explain the knowledge requirements for a procurement function to individuals without previous procurement training.
-Who Should Attend Any person new to or currently involved with purchasing and contract review will benefit from this course.
+Get a 10% discount by registering for a public session of this course along with our Nadcap Audit Preparation eLearning.
+This Nadcap Audit Criteria Review course is also available as private training, where you can similarly bundle it with our Nadcap Audit Preparation eLearning.
+Contact PRI Training to find out more.
+Nadcap Audit Criteria Review: Measurement and Inspection provides a complete overview of Nadcap requirements related to the Measurement and Inspection audit.
+Topics include an introduction to Nadcap and Nadcap audits, top nonconformances (NCRs), NCR categories and groupings, NCR reports, and the AC7130 Audit Criteria series.
+Also covered are audit preparation and audit procedures.
+Learning Objectives By the end of this training, you will be able to: Explain the structure and format of a Nadcap Measurement and Inspection audit.
+Demonstrate an understanding of all sections of the AC7130 Audit Criteria series.
+Review common findings and provide examples of how to meet the audit requirements.
+Who Should Attend Any person new to or currently involved with Nadcap Measurement and Inspection audits will benefit from this course.
 Course Delivery Courses are created by industry-specific subject matter experts.
 PRI instructors have years of industry and auditing experience with an established background in the subjects they teach.
 In Person Instructor Led Courses are taught on site by well-qualified, experienced PRI instructors.
 Virtual Instructor Led Online training sessions are taught live by PRI instructors.
+“A must attend for anyone attempting to gain Nadcap approval for HT.
+Over the two days, my knowledge has increased exponentially.”
 This course has been developed and delivered by the Performance Review Institute (PRI) are pre-qualified by Probitas Authentication as meeting the AS9104/3A Continuing Professional Development requirements for AS9100, AS9110, and AS9120 auditor re-authentication.

 • Quality Management Tools